William J. Cameron

-William John ("Billy") Cameron (1878–1955) was a newspaper editor most well known for his work at The Dearborn Independent, where he was responsible for publishing a series of antisemitic articles known as "The International Jew".
-He also was influential in the British Israel movement, helping Howard Rand launch the Anglo-Saxon Federation of America.
+William John ("Billy") Cameron (1878–1955) was a newspaper editor most well known for his work at The Dearborn Independent, owned by Henry Ford, where he was responsible for publishing a series of antisemitic articles known as The International Jew.
+He was influential in the British Israel movement, helping Howard Rand launch the Anglo-Saxon Federation of America.

 Early life

 William J. Cameron was born in Hamilton, Ontario, in 1878.
 His family moved to Michigan for a brief time, but he returned to Canada for high school, and then some courses at the University of Toronto.

+Gifted with a sonorous voice, Cameron had always wanted to be a preacher.
+On occasional Sundays, he would preach at the People's Church in Brooklyn, Michigan, a town where he also worked as a railroad timekeeper.
+He later preached at churches throughout Detroit.

 In 1904, Cameron began working as a staff reporter at the Detroit News, eventually moving up to become chief editorial writer where he wrote an editorial column called Reflections.